Oscars 2020 predictions and snubs: Will Parasite win best picture?

-Will it be Parasite or 1917?
-That seems to be the major question surrounding the best picture category at this year's Oscars, which will take place at the Dolby Theatre in Hollywood on Feb.
-9. With all the other major awards ceremonies behind us, the BAFTAs being the most recent, we can now deem our predictions educated and totally 100% accurate.
+We're a few days away from capping off awards season with the Oscars, which take place at the Dolby Theatre in Hollywood on Feb.
+9. At this stage, one question surrounds the best picture category: Will it be Parasite or 1917?
+With all the other major awards ceremonies behind us, our best picture predictions are educated and totally 100% accurate.

 Well, at least we can be certain of one thing: Joaquin Phoenix will win best actor for his blistering performance as Arthur Fleck in Joker.
 Phoenix has swept the best lead actor categories across awards season, from the Golden Globes and Screen Actors Guild Awards to the BAFTAs.